Early warning system for sustainable preventive management of potato late blight (Phytophthora infestans) in Latin America

 The technological solution

 The Early Warning System uses weather data alongside epidemiological information of the disease to estimate optimal control times.
-Two systems will be implemented, one based on real-time connected weather station network information (tizon.inia.cl, Phytoalert) and a manual system that uses local environmental condition observation (DSS-HH).
+Two systems were implemented, one based on real-time connected weather station network information (tizon.inia.cl, Phytoalert) and a manual system that uses local environmental condition observation (DSS-HH).
 Both systems enable farmers to make management decisions based on the information delivered, improving the efficiency of agrochemical use, increasing crop productivity and profitability.
-The beneficiaries will be small farmers in the platform member countries.
-In Chile, we will work with 35 female farmers producing potatoes landraces in Chiloe Island; Argentina will work with 6 farming families in Belgrano, Northern Argentina; in Ecuador the direct beneficiaries will be 120 farmers from the provinces of Cotopaxi, Pichincha and Chimborazo; while in Panama, 300 producers from the Cerro Punta, Chiriquí sector will be worked on.
+The beneficiaries were small farmers in the platform member countries.
+In Chile, work was carried out with 35 women farmers producing native potatoes on Chiloé Island; in Argentina, work was carried out with 6 farming families in Belgrano, Northern Argentina; in Ecuador, the direct beneficiaries were 120 farmers in the provinces of Cotopaxi, Pichincha and Chimborazo; while in Panama, work was carried out with 20 producers in the Cerro Punta sector, Chiriquí.

-"It is a great opportunity to know the work that is done in other countries and how they face the problem of late blight.
+"It is a great opportunity to know the work that is done in other countries and how they deal with the problem of late blight.
 I learned a lot today"

 Results